isabella232/dotnet-smsnotifications/readme.md

 ## Sending SMS notifications.
-I wanted  to store each message i send, and also keep a log of of who I send it to so I added two more classes to support this.
+I wanted to store each message sent, and also keep a log of of who messages were snet to, so I added two more classes to support this.

 *Message.cs*
 ```csharp